 Although California has an average flood premium that is higher than the national average, you can still take several steps to lower your premium.

 - Increase your deductible.
 Your premium and deductible have an inverse relationship.
-If you choose a high deductible, you can lower your premium.
+If you choose a high deductible, your premium will be lower.

 - Provide an Elevation Certificate.
 An Elevation Certificate provides information on the location of your home, the lowest floor elevation, your home's building characteristics and its flood zone.
 You can submit the certificate to your insurance agent to find out if you can lower your premium.